jdmartin/dhlinux-jekyll/_tutorials/Web/Notes-on-Apache-Setup.md

 Initial Configuration
 ---------------------

-Now, we have to setup our hosts file so that our sites are registered properly with Apache (in these examples, I have chosen the hostname dhsi.dev):
+Now, we have to setup our hosts file so that our sites are registered properly with Apache (in these examples, I have chosen the hostname test.dev):

 -   sudo nano /etc/hosts (You should see something like this)
 ```
 127.0.0.1       localhost
-127.0.1.1       dhsi.dev
+127.0.1.1       test.dev
-127.0.1.1       dhsi.dhsi.dev   dhsi
+127.0.1.1       test.test.dev   test
 ```
 Now, let’s configure that server to play nicely with our machine.